raulggonzalez/indexeddb-odba-driver/README.md

 ## Use

-To use `odba-indexeddb`, we have to include:
+To use `indexeddb-odba-driver`, we have to include:

   ```
   <script src="indexeddb-odba-driver.min.js"></script>